BersisSe/feather/README.md

 ```
 ---
 ## State Management using the Context API
 Feather's new Context API allows you to manage application-wide state without extractors or macros.
-Here's an example:
+As an example:
 ```rust,no_run
 use feather::{App, AppContext, MiddlewareResult, Response, Request};